-3. If AC1 is set to 1, a text page replaces the old page.
-When switch AC1 is not set to 1, the user has the following option after typing a "U" edit command.
+3. When switch AC1 is not set to 1, the user has the following option after typing a "U" edit command.
 Edit mode types:

-RUBOUT FOR NEW NAME, CARRIAGE RETURN NO CHANGE

-If rub out is typed in response to this message, edit mode awaits a new program-name entry.
-The program is blindly added with the new entry in the directory, even if the name was already in directory.
+RUBOUT FOR NEW NAME, CARRIAGE RETURN NO CHANGE If rub out is typed in response to this message, edit mode awaits a new program-name entry.
 Type name!.
 In effect, the changed text is added to the DECSYS-7 tape without destroying the text of the old program.
 If a carriage return is typed, the text page replaces the old page.
-Return to executive command mode of EDIT is automatic.